elizazaroff/RNA-Seq-project/README.md

 ## Results and Interpretation
 Volcano Plot:
-The volcano plot reveals that a small subset of genes (13 total), located on the right side of the x-axis (positive Log₂FC), meets both statistical significance and fold-change thresholds (red points).
-From this plot, I identified these genes as likely core players in thiamine-deprivation responses and that they are of high interest for further investigation.
+The volcano plot reveals that there are several significant changes in gene expression between the strains grown in the absence of thiamine and the strains grown in the presence of thiamine.
+Specifically, a small subset of genes (13 total), located on the right side of the x-axis (positive Log₂FC), appear to be overexpressed in the thiamine-deprived strain, meeting both statistical significance and fold-change thresholds (red points).
+Therefore, these 13 genes are likely core players in thiamine-deprivation responses and are of high interest for further investigation.

 PCA Plot: